V4Fire/Client/src/core/cookies/README.md

 cookie.set('foo', 'bar');
 ```

-The function can take additional options as the third argument.
+The function accepts an optional third argument that can be used to provide additional options for setting the cookie.

 ```js
 import * as cookie from 'core/cookies';